sciZer0/7/v/README.md

 *— including Sam Altmam, who is the project's co-founder and  simultaneously OpenAI's CEO (GPT-4), and who earlier was Y-Combinator's president and Reddit's CEO —*

-is building the biggest-ever global user-base that might be used for promoting any global b2p project in particular, and for distributing anything and everything in general — including Universal Basic Income (UBI).
+is building the biggest-ever global user-base that might be used for promoting any global b2p project in particular, and in general, for distributing globaly anything and everything — including shares of businesses and Universal Basic Income (UBI).

 The process of building this biggest-ever user-base involves creating people's global digital passports